-Press the device button at least three seconds but less than 10 seconds ... the previously selected role is assigned to the device ... the device is reset and rebooted (this can take up to 5 minutes).
+➤ The selected role is automatically assigned to the device, when the button is pressed for four seconds . . . both LED light red.
+The device is reset and rebooted (this can take up to 5 minutes).

 When changing the device role the system is reset to factory setting.
 This means, that existing configuration and user data will be lost.